kirenz/microsoft_azure_sql_database/create_table.md

 ### View the result

-Select rows from table 'Customers'.
-Replace the previous query with this one and select Run.
-Select rows from table
+Finally, we want to select rows from table 'Customers'.
+Therefore, replace the previous query with this one and select Run.

 ```{sql}
 'Customers'